 5 Ways to Understand Your Staff's Strengths and Weaknesses

-Therefore, as a business leader it’s essential to understand each of your employees’ main strengths and weaknesses and how you can assist their development and guide their activities in the workplace.
+Therefore, as a business leader, it's essential to understand your employees' main strengths and weaknesses and how you can assist their development and guide their activities in the workplace.

 Here are five easy ways to realise the strengths and weaknesses of your team:

 It may look easy, but ensure you carefully observe and listen to your staff.
 You can work to uncover certain traits or behaviours that might be considered a key strength or weakness.

 You may have already done this when interviewing your employee for the position but exploring their experience will be insightful.

 You will be able to understand their achievements and failures in their career and find out why.
 What are the critical skills they've learnt?
 You can then use this information to drive their development and push them to the next level.